nikic/PHP-Parser/UPGRADE-3.0.md

 The backwards-incompatible changes in this release may be summarized as follows:

- * The specific details of the node representation have changed in some cases, primarily to accomodate new PHP 7.1 features.
+ * The specific details of the node representation have changed in some cases, primarily to accommodate new PHP 7.1 features.
  * There have been significant changes to the error recovery implementation.
 This may affect you, if you used the error recovery mode or have a custom lexer implementation.
  * A number of deprecated methods were removed.